WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 * A mutation or addition operation performed on the solution
 * Validity check for whether the solution is complete and/or valid

-Using these 3 parts, we can generalize backtracking with this pseudocode:
+We need to ask ourselves whether the problem satisfies these 3 parts to determine whether we want to use backtracking.
+If so, we can generalize backtracking with this pseudocode:

 ```
-backtrack(solution):
+def backtrack(solution):
     if solution is complete:
         output(solution)
     else: